sjoerdk/anonapi/docs/usage.rst

+.. _usage:

 =====
 Usage
 =====

 Starting a command prompt
 =========================
-After :doc:`installation` :doc:`configuration` you can use the CLI from a command prompt by typing
+After :doc:`installation` and :doc:`configuration` you can use the CLI from a command prompt by typing

 .. code-block:: console